Skip to content

 Downgrading requires a clean install.
 Back up your files, create a Windows installation USB, and reinstall Windows Home.
 Enter your Home key during installation.

-We tested this by clean installing Windows 10 Home on a PC that had Pro.
-The Home key activated successfully.
+After a clean install of Windows 10 Home on a PC that previously ran Pro, a matching Home key activates successfully.
 According to Microsoft’s support article, edition mismatches require either upgrading or clean installing the correct edition.

 #Fix 4: Activate Windows via Command Prompt